ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 You should see two IP addresses pop up:
 ![image](https://user-images.githubusercontent.com/44852580/201503173-3f3fe8a0-2cc5-42e7-bd9b-a790a2d3262c.png)
-In the .env file (inside ios-app directory), change BACKEND_API to be the value of the second IP address (the one that's not 127.0.0.1).
+In the ios-app/.env file, change REACT_APP_BACKEND_API to be the value of the second IP address (the one that's not 127.0.0.1).

 #### 2) Run the Front End

 Start another terminal and go into the Virtual-Assistant .... etc folder, and run `cd ios-app`.
 You should have 3 terminals at this point.

 Now, run `npm start`.
 You should see something nice and pretty pop up with a QR code.
 On your Camera app, use the QR code to open the Expo Go application, and you should see the app running.

+The values of REACT_APP_BACKEND_API will be printed in every component for debugging reasons.
+If you find that the values aren't updated and are old, Ctrl-C, and run `npm start --reset-cache`, the old .env variables are cached somewhere and you need to clear them.
+Use the `--reset-cache` flag every time you change an environment variable in the ios-app/.env file.

 ---

 ### Note about communicating:

 For some ????? reason, React-Native's "fetch" doesn't work when doing POST requests with a body.
 You'll get the request but it'll have nothing in the body.
 I haven't tested if this is the same for GET or DELETE requests.
 Use "axios" instead.
 I have an example already set up in the RecordAudio.js file.

 ---

 ### Old Notes on Ngrok which we may need for deploying to PROD

 Installation: